rsmml/spectrm-challenge/README.md

 - And finally, deleting 1 message, first Created with a POST request, then deleted that same message with a DELETE request.

-In the second part, all validations are tested:
+In the second part **Check Validations**, all validations are tested:
 - A Message instance is created where its UUID should match a REGEX for UUIDs
 - A Message instance is created with different types of characters from all types of languages
 - A Message instance is created with a HTML Tag on its body.
 It checks that the validation error match with the validation of the model.